 for both of you to describe the problem in similar language.
 You literally want to create a shared awareness.

 Cost of doing nothing

 OK, we now agree that we have a problem, and we’re describing it similarly.

 But does this problem justify a decision, investment, behavior change, and the associated risks?
-You’ll reach this make-or-break point only if the impact of not doing so is unacceptable.
+You’ll reach this make-or-break point only if the impact of not doing so is recognized, and deemed unacceptable.

 In other words, use the same skills and tools that qualify you as a marketer.

 Do the math.
-That makes it easy to demonstrate that the ratio of partners requesting support to marketing team members providing is seriously imbalanced.
+That makes it easy to demonstrate that the ratio of lawyers requesting support to marketing team members providing is seriously imbalanced.